Usearus/foli-2023/README.md

 ---CRITICAL---

+- Fix unique key prop issue with TemplateCard
+- Add template preview when clicked in template panel
 - Add border radius & focus state to React-Quill in Add Sheet modal.
 - Add focus state to all sheets using React-Quill
-- add templates
-- add rich text editor to new sheet modal
+- add default content hight rich text editor to add sheet modal
 - add warning before deleting a job
 - Add general error banner with 3 second timeout and statement arguement
 - Make delete Sheet appear only on hover